akirawisnu/COVID-District-ID/README.md

 * Updated Daily COVID Data (High Frequency Data)

 In addition, you can find the study that I was doing in collaboration in Dr. Arianto Patunru of The Australian National University for FKP21, "Economic risks of COVID-19: a local perspective" in this repository.

+This repo is under GNU GPL v3 License, which means:
+**Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.**